 It lost a potentially perfect rating because Kinsella didn't think Timothy Busfield's Mark was villainous enough, nor that Gaby Hoffmann looked like Ray and Annie's child.

-3,000 Iowa residents in 1,500 cars agreed to take part.
+In order to film the movie's final scene, 3000 Iowa residents in 1500 cars agreed to take part.
 There was a forced blackout in the town of Dyersville, Iowa, which included other baseball games and the local train.
 The director's instructions were broadcast on a local radio station.
 One was for the drivers to flash their high beams off and on as they drove to make it look as if there was more movement than there actually was.

 The scene in which Ray plays catch with his father had to be shot during magic hour, 15 minutes after sunset, which gave little room for error for actor Dwier Brown, who was working with a rock-hard, vintage catcher's mitt.
 He is proud of the fact that he never dropped it.